bloedboemmel/Discord-Counting-Bot/README.md

 `!count delete_me` - Deletes your account from the server stats, but not from the beer-debts

-`!count copy_info` - Copies your stats from the the Counting Bot to this bot
+`!count copy_data` - Copies your stats from the the Counting Bot to this bot

 ## To be implemented